andresrinivasan/redisedge-patterns/README.md

 ## Data Orchestration

 RedisGears registers for events (new data) on Streams and then takes appropriate action.
-This could something entirely covered by the Gear or it could be a handoff to another data structure.
+This could be something entirely covered by the Gear or it could be a handoff to another data structure.

 ### IFTTT